What is Curl?

 The general form of a Curl command for making a POST request is as follows:

 - -X, --request: HTTP method to use when communicating with the server

 - -H, --header: HTTP headers to send to the server with a POST request

 - -d, --data: Data to be sent to the server using a POST request

 What is Basic Authentication?

-How do I post Basic Authentication using Curl?
+How do I post Basic Authentication data using Curl?

-To post a Curl request with basic authorization credentials, you must use the -u (or --user) command line parameter: --user username: password.
+To post a Curl request with Basic Authorization credentials, you can use the -u (or --user) command line parameter: --user username: password.

 Curl automatically converts the provided login: password pair into a Base64-encoded string and adds an appropriate HTTP header to the request:

 Example of Basic user Authentication using Curl POST request